Everest Base Camp Trekking cost and Itinerary

 Khumbu Glacier and Icefall:

-Khumbu Icefall, situated at the top of the Khumbu Glacier and bottom of the western CWM, is another notable attraction of the EBC trek.
+The Khumbu Icefall, situated at the top of the Khumbu Glacier and the bottom of the western CWM, is another notable attraction of the EBC trek.
 The altitude of the Khumbu icefall is 5,486 m.
 The trail to Khumbu Icefall takes you to Mount Everest.

 Although the Khumbu Glacier and Icefall segment is adventurous, the attractions are mesmerizing.